2023 Scholarship Application Deadline: Feb. 15, 2023

 The Northern Ohio PGA Section Foundation is a non-profit organization founded to support the Northern Ohio community, with a focus on junior golf, education and scholarships, and charities in the area.
 The Northern Ohio PGA Section Foundation falls under the direction of the Northern Ohio PGA, a non-profit organization comprised of over 370 men and women PGA Professionals serving as experts in business and the game of golf.

-This is the second year that that the Northern Ohio PGA Section Foundation is going to award two local students with a $10,000 scholarship to assist with their college education.
+This is the third year that the Northern Ohio PGA Section Foundation is going to award two local students with a $10,000 scholarship to assist with their college education.
 The students selected to receive the $10,000 scholarship will receive it in $2,500 increments annually over the course of four years.
 In order to receive funding each year, additional paperwork including a copy of the student's transcript must be submitted to the NOPGA Section Foundation to ensure the students are performing at an acceptable level.

 In 2021, the NOPGA Section Foundation gave the inaugural $10,000 scholarships to Rachel DiDonato of Green, Ohio, and Ben Ellis from Doylestown, Ohio.
 Rachel is pursuing a degree in business with minors in health sciences at Northern Kentucky University.
 Ben is pursuing a degree in Global Studies and International Politics at Siena Heights University.

 In 2022, the NOPGA Section Foundation gave two scholarships to Sophia Rosa and Daniel Donegan.
 Sophia is studying nursing at Walsh University and Daniel is studying Mathematics at Notre Dame University.